-- Cannabis Testing Labs (State License Type 8): 4 licenses available
+- Cannabis Testing Labs (State License Type 8): 4 licenses

 Here is a quick snapshot of our backstory: